R4d1ty404/Vuln-Labs/README.md

 # Vuln-Labs
-vulnerability labs made by me (Raditya), just to test my knowledge and research, also for my project for IDN-Pentest+ bootcamp
+vulnerability labs made by me, just to test my knowledge and research, also for my project for IDN-Pentest+ bootcamp

 If you want to use my code, feel free to use it, and if you can please share me your feed back about this lab